minitest/minitest/README.txt

 == Known Extensions:

 minitest-capistrano     :: Assertions and expectations for testing Capistrano recipes minitest-capybara       :: Capybara matchers support for minitest unit and spec minitest-chef-handler   :: Run Minitest suites as Chef report handlers minitest-ci             :: CI reporter plugin for MiniTest. minitest-colorize       :: Colorize MiniTest output and show failing tests instantly. minitest-context        :: Defines contexts for code reuse in MiniTest
                            specs that share common expectations. minitest-debugger       :: Wraps assert so failed assertions drop into the ruby debugger. minitest-display        :: Patches MiniTest to allow for an easily configurable output. minitest-emoji          :: Print out emoji for your test passes, fails, and skips. minitest-excludes       :: Clean API for excluding certain tests you don't want to run under certain conditions. minitest-firemock       :: Makes your MiniTest mocks more resilient. minitest-growl          :: Test notifier for minitest via growl. minitest-instrument     :: Instrument ActiveSupport::Notifications when
                            test method is executed
 minitest-instrument-db  :: Store information about speed of test
-                          execution provided by minitest-instrument in database minitest-libnotify     :: Test notifier for minitest via libnotify. minitest-macruby       :: Provides extensions to minitest for macruby UI testing. minitest-matchers      :: Adds support for RSpec-style matchers to minitest. minitest-metadata      :: Annotate tests with metadata (key-value). minitest-mongoid       :: Mongoid assertion matchers for MiniTest minitest-must_not      :: Provides must_not as an alias for wont in MiniTest minitest-predicates    :: Adds support for .predicate? methods minitest-rails         :: MiniTest integration for Rails 3.1. minitest-reporters     :: Create customizable MiniTest output formats minitest-rg            :: redgreen minitest minitest-spec-magic    :: Minitest::Spec extensions for Rails and beyond minitest-tags          :: add tags for minitest minitest-wscolor       :: Yet another test colorizer. minitest_owrapper      :: Get tests results as a TestResult object. minitest_should        :: Shoulda style syntax for minitest test::unit. minitest_tu_shim       :: minitest_tu_shim bridges between test/unit and minitest. mongoid-minitest       :: MiniTest matchers for Mongoid. pry-rescue             :: A pry plugin w/ minitest support.
+                           execution provided by minitest-instrument in database minitest-libnotify      :: Test notifier for minitest via libnotify. minitest-macruby        :: Provides extensions to minitest for macruby UI testing. minitest-matchers       :: Adds support for RSpec-style matchers to minitest. minitest-metadata       :: Annotate tests with metadata (key-value). minitest-mongoid        :: Mongoid assertion matchers for MiniTest minitest-must_not       :: Provides must_not as an alias for wont in MiniTest minitest-predicates     :: Adds support for .predicate? methods minitest-rails          :: MiniTest integration for Rails 3.x minitest-rails-capybara :: Capybara integration for MiniTest::Rails minitest-reporters      :: Create customizable MiniTest output formats minitest-rg             :: redgreen minitest minitest-shouldify      :: Adding all manner of shoulds to MiniTest (bad idea) minitest-spec-magic     :: Minitest::Spec extensions for Rails and beyond minitest-tags           :: add tags for minitest minitest-wscolor        :: Yet another test colorizer. minitest_owrapper       :: Get tests results as a TestResult object. minitest_should         :: Shoulda style syntax for minitest test::unit. minitest_tu_shim        :: minitest_tu_shim bridges between test/unit and minitest. mongoid-minitest        :: MiniTest matchers for Mongoid. pry-rescue              :: A pry plugin w/ minitest support.
 See pry-rescue/minitest.rb.

 == Unknown Extensions: